midlantica/LovelyBunchOfCoconuts/content/quotes/justice-is-the-end-of-government.md

 ---
-title: "Justice is the end of government"
+title: 'Justice is the end of government'
 ---

 ## "Justice is the end of government.
 It is the end of civil society."